EricRohlfs/blog/docs/custom_createElement.md

 # Custom createElement

-The goal is to simplify development and gracefully handle annoying edge cases
+The goal is to simplify development and gracefully handle annoying edge cases.
+AND
+To use connical names.
+For example, use 'tagName' vs 'name'.
+TagName is in the spec, and when you read for the property on the element, it's the same language.
+For this to work, after the element is created, we obviously do not want to add that property.
+So the internals will need to have a list of properties not to add.

 ## Features